Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

-# Data Validation — FlowPay Risk Analysis
+# Data Validation Report
+FlowPay Risk & Payment Analysis Project

-This document summarizes the data validation checks performed before analysis.
+This document records the results of data validation checks performed after loading the dataset into PostgreSQL.

-## 1. Validate Table Relationships (Data Integrity)

-Goal:
-Ensure transactions correctly reference valid entities.
+The goal is to ensure data integrity, correct relationships between tables, and identify potential issues before analysis.

 ---

-Check: Transactions referencing missing users
-Result: 0 issues found
-Conclusion: Data integrity maintained
+# Step 1 — Validate Table Relationships (Data Integrity)

+## Objective
+Verify that all transactions correctly reference valid entities in the database.

+In real-world systems, data pipelines sometimes fail and create **orphan records** — records that reference data that does not exist.
+This step ensures the relational integrity of the database.

+The following relationships were validated:

+- Transactions → Users
+- Transactions → Merchants
+- Transactions → Devices

 ---

-Check: Transactions referencing missing merchants
+## Check 1 — Transactions referencing non-existing users

+**Purpose**

+Ensure every transaction belongs to a valid user in the `users` table.

+**Expected Result**

+0 records.

+**Result**

-Result: 0 issues found
+0 issues found.

-Conclusion: Merchant relationships valid
+**Conclusion**

+All transactions correctly reference valid users.
+Data integrity between `transactions` and `users` tables is maintained.

 ---

-Check: Transactions referencing missing devices
+## Check 2 — Transactions referencing non-existing merchants

+**Purpose**

+Ensure every transaction is linked to a valid merchant.

+**Expected Result**

+0 records.

+**Result**

-Result: 0 issues found
+0 issues found.

-Conclusion: Device relationships valid
+**Conclusion**

+All transactions correctly reference valid merchants.
+Relationship integrity between `transactions` and `merchants` tables is valid.

 ---

-Overall Status: PASS
+## Check 3 — Transactions referencing non-existing devices

+**Purpose**

+Verify that every transaction is associated with a valid device.

+**Expected Result**

+0 records.

+**Result**

+0 issues found.

+**Conclusion**

+All transactions correctly reference existing devices.
+No orphan device references were found.

+---

+# Overall Data Integrity Status

+All foreign key relationships between the core transactional tables are valid.
-No relational integrity issues detected.
+No orphan records were detected.

+This indicates that:
+- Data ingestion was successful
+- Table relationships were properly defined
-Dataset is ready for analysis.
+- The dataset is reliable for further analysis

+---

+# Why This Validation Matters

+In real payment systems, broken relationships can lead to:

+- Incorrect fraud detection
+- Revenue miscalculations
+- Inaccurate user activity analysis
+- Reporting errors

+Performing this validation ensures the analysis is based on **trusted data**.